ADHD:

-The percentage of members 3–21 years old who had at least one comprehensive well-care visit with a PCP or an ob-gyn practitioner during the measurement year.
+Initiation Phase: The percentage of members 6–12 years old with a prescription dispensed for ADHD medication, who had one follow-up visit with a practitioner with prescribing authority during the 30-day initiation phase.

 Nationally Recognized Sources